klein-artur/hlmTime/README.md

 </pre>

-Once you have initalized your object, you have the following getter and setter:
+Once you have initalized your object, you have the following getter:

 <pre>